 – AODocs super administrators and Retention super administrators for all libraries

-Tip: You can use the Retention schedule field like a search field to find your retention schedule.
+Tip: You can use the Retention ID field like a search field to find your retention schedule.

 The library is now active and is listed in the Active libraries tab.